On the Robustness of Kernel Goodness-of-Fit Tests

-\begin{remark}[Connection to separation boundaries] Let $\cQ_\delta \coloneqq \{Q \in \cP(\R^d): \|Q - P \| \geq \delta \}$, where $\| \cdot \|$ is some statistical divergence or metric.
-The \emph{minimax separation boundary} \citep{ingster1987minimax,ingster1993asymptotically} of a test is the fastest decaying sequence $\{\delta_n\}_n$ such that the test power under any $Q \in \cQ_{\delta_n}$ still converges to 1 as $n \to \infty$.
-From this perspective, \Cref{thm: non robust stationary} implies that the minimax separation boundary of the standard KSD test must decay faster than $\epsilon_n = o(n)^{-1}$, whenever $Q_{\delta_n}$ contains Huber-contamination models.
-This complements existing results on the (minimum) separation rate of KSD.
+\begin{remark}[Connection to separation boundaries] Let $\cQ_\delta \coloneqq \{Q \in \cP(\R^d): S(Q, P) \geq \delta \}$, where $S$ is some statistical divergence or metric.
+The \emph{separation boundary} \citep{ingster1987minimax,ingster1993asymptotically} of a test is the fastest decaying sequence $\{\delta_n\}_n$ such that the test power under any $Q \in \cQ_{\delta_n}$ still converges to 1 as $n \to \infty$.
+From this perspective, \Cref{thm: non robust stationary} implies that the separation boundary of the standard KSD test must decay at least with rate $\epsilon_n = o(n)^{-1}$, whenever $Q_{\delta_n}$ contains Huber-contamination models.
+This complements existing results on the separation boundary of KSD tests.
 The most relevant works are \citet{schrab2022ksd,hagrass2025minimax}, where they consider alternative distributions $Q$ that have a density with respect to either the Lebesgue measure or the target model $P$.
 In particular, their results cannot be used to derive \Cref{thm: non robust stationary}, since their density assumption on $Q$ is violated in our case.
-This is because we consider alternatives of the form $Q = (1-\epsilon_n)P + \epsilon_n \delta_\bz$, which involve a Dirac delta measure and thus has no density with respect to the Lebesgue measure nor any continuous measures, including $P$. \end{remark}
+Indeed, we consider alternatives of the form $Q = (1-\epsilon_n)P + \epsilon_n \delta_\bz$, which involve a Dirac delta measure and thus has no density with respect to the Lebesgue measure nor any continuous measures, including $P$. \end{remark}